The Challenges of Designing a Free-Position, Multi-Device System

 Apple has shown that there are advantages to engineering both the hardware and software of a given technology.
 When both are engineered by the same company, every component can be optimized to work as harmoniously as possible and therefore maximize the user experience.

 The same is true for free-position wireless charging.
-The hardware and software should be coupled together.
-Every component matters and every detail needs to be accounted for: the size of the coils, how far apart they are from one another, whether they are on a lower or higher level of the matrix, how they get energized, etc. These are details that need to be addressed with a discerning eye and understood in-depth within the chipset.
+The hardware and software must be coupled together.
+Every component matters and every detail needs to be accounted for: the size of the coils, how far apart they are from one another, whether they are on a lower or higher level of the matrix, how they get energized, etc. These are details that need to be precisely accounted for and understood in-depth within the chipset.

 In the Qi Standard landscape, any chipset can be purchased and integrated into a wireless charger as long as general specs are followed.
 With free-position technology, the wireless charger’s chipset and hardware design must be engineered together.